Last updated on 30th September 2023 by Martin Alexander

 - Remortgaging – You may be able to remortgage to release equity if you’re already a homeowner.
 Doing so could allow you to benefit from lower interest rates.
-This is because residential mortgage rates tend to be a lot lower than the commercial market.
+This is because residential mortgage rates are much lower than the commercial market.

-- Leasing a building – If you feel that a mortgage could stretch you financially, you could consider leasing a building.
-Leasing a building will also have a much faster turnaround time than a mortgage, which means you’ll be able to trade sooner.
+- Leasing a building – If you feel a mortgage could stretch you financially, you could consider leasing a building.
+Leasing a building will also have a much faster turnaround time than a mortgage, which means you can trade sooner.

 What to consider before applying

 Mortgages are long-term commitments, and from a business perspective, you’ll only want to apply once you’re sure you’re ready.
 You can speak to our experts if you’re unsure.
 Here are some points to consider beforehand:

 - Financial risk – The loan will be secured against your business premises.
 Failure to repay the loan could result in you losing the premises entirely.
 If your finances are running sparse, it may be better to wait until they are in better order before taking on a mortgage.

 - Deposit amount – Although it’s possible to be approved with a deposit of 30%, most lenders will require higher deposits.
 Keep this in mind and aim to save at least a 40% deposit.
 Doing so can unlock better rates and give you access to more lenders.

 - Credit issues – Getting a commercial mortgage with bad credit can be difficult.
 You may need a very large deposit along with providing a personal guarantee.

 - Trading history – New businesses will struggle to qualify for the best deals if approved.
 If you’re setting up a new business, it may be better to lease a building beforehand.
 You can apply for a mortgage once you’ve generated a consistent profit.